AlexeiYV/Redirector/README.md

 `/inc/Rotator.php`

-You need to have `/inc/Rotator.php` as its a main code for redirector.
+You need to have `/inc/Rotator.php` as its a main code for Rotator.

 ## Configuration